Customer Story

 The Challenge

 MasonHub’s onboarding process was already well-structured.
 There was a mutual action plan, a detailed playbook, and a team that genuinely cared about client outcomes.
-But as volume grew, the cracks started to show.
+But as volume grew, it became difficult to manage.

-With six phases running concurrently across each client project — and clients jumping between Slack, email, and Google Sheets — the team found themselves acting more as switchboard operators than strategic partners.
-Time that should have gone toward resolving integration issues or reviewing SOPs was being eaten up by administrative follow-ups and manual tracking.
+With six key milestones running concurrently across each client project — and clients jumping between email, Google Sheets, Slack, texts, and phone calls — the team found themselves acting more as switchboard operators than strategic partners.
+Time that should have gone toward configuring and testing integrations or reviewing SOPs was being eaten up by administrative follow-ups and manual tracking.

-Making it harder: MasonHub’s client base spans a wide range of operational maturity.
-Well-resourced brands with experienced ops teams would dive into the portal immediately and move fast.
-Others, particularly smaller brands with fractional leadership, found the process overwhelming.
-Calibrating the experience to fit both types of client, without a system built for it, added another layer of strain.
+MasonHub’s client base also spans a wide range of operational maturity.
+Well-resourced brands with experienced ops teams move fast.
+Others — particularly smaller brands with fractional leadership — find the process overwhelming.
+Calibrating the experience to fit both without a system built for it added another layer of strain.

 The key pain points: